berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Perhaps most significantly, this article raises some of the significant issues that efficiency improvements in any language will have to work through.
 Hopefully, this will allow someone to implement it in iteration 1, rather than iteration 3.

-Here are a few other take-homes from these experiences:
+Here are a few other take-homes from this experience:

 - Always test your theories about what's causing the slow-down before implementing a complete fix.
-- Communicate with your employer early, even if its embarrassing: even the reporting process might expose your assumptions.
+- Communicate with your employer early, even if it's embarrassing: even the reporting process might expose your assumptions.
 (I knew this already, but pride got in the way:flushed:).
 - Useful details about implementing a Lua library in C: speedy userdata, light userdata, and Valgrind for emergencies.

-I sure learned a lot through this process, and I hope you've learned something, too.
+I sure did learn a lot through this process, and I hope you've learned something, too.

 ---